Dental software: Patient Records Management Dental Software

 in a central web server instead in the computer in the dental office.

-After the introduction of the cloud system, patient records management is further simplified with the collection of patient data remotely prior to the patient visit to the dental practice and the integration of data using API's with the practice management system, this has eliminated the need of manual data entry and reduced billing errors.
-Commercially these type of systems are also known as paperless software systems.

-Dental treatment planning software
+Dental Treatment Planning Software

 The usage of computer technologies for taking clinical decisions for the treatment of dental patients started at the end of the 1970s.
 The expert systems designed to enhance the treatment process, by providing the dental practitioner with a treatment plan are known as dental expert systems software.
 Today for more appropriate definition is supposed to be decision support systems, or DSS, and knowledge based systems (KBS).
 Such software products are designed for therapeutic dentistry, or prosthodontics.

-Dental internet and ethernet communication software
+Dental Internet and Ethernet Communication Software

 Telecommunication technologies found application in the medicine in the 1950s, which led to the defining of a new term: telemedicine.
 In 1997, Cook first used the term "teledentistry" and defines it as the practice to be used videoconference technologies for diagnosis placement or consultations for the treatment from destination.
 Different variations of medical and dental data interchange using internet are developed.
-It is expected this type of software will revolutionize the way for interchanging information between medical and dental practitioners.
-Today teledentistry includes activities such as information interchange by phone lines, fax machines, and transfer of computer based documents via the internet.